-It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our plan you must use network providers to get your medical care and services.
+It is important to know which providers and pharmacies are part of our network because, with limited exceptions, while you are a member of our plan you must use network providers to get your medical care and services and you must get your prescriptions filled at a network pharmacy if you want our plan to cover (help you pay for) them.
 The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which CHRISTUS Health Plan Generations authorizes use of out-of-network providers.
 See Chapter 3 (Using the plan's coverage for your medical services) for more specific information about emergency, out-of-network, and out-of-area coverage.